minedelve/mytril/docs/05-components/application.md

 **Why do you need it?**

-- **It isolates Mytril styles: n**o conflicts with global CSS or other UI libraries.
+- 🔹**It isolates Mytril styles: n**o conflicts with global CSS or other UI libraries.
-- It ensures components work properly.
+- 🔹It ensures components work properly.

 **How to use the application component**